This gluten free chocolate pound cake is moist, rich, and loaded with chocolate chips. It's the perfect cake for the chocolate lovers in your life.

 - In a medium bowl combine the cocoa powder, flour, baking powder, and salt.
 Stir with a whisk and set aside.

-- Add half of the flour mixture and mix until combined then add the rest of the flour mixture.
+- Add half of the flour mixture and mix until combined, then repeat with the remaining flour mixture.
 Add the sour cream and beat until a thick batter forms.
 Stir in the chocolate chips.

 - Scrape the batter into the loaf pan and bake until a toothpick comes out clean around 70 minutes.
-Let cake cool and then enjoy!
+Let the cake cool for at least 15 minutes before removing it from the pan.

 This sounds delicious and I can't wait to make it!
 I wonder if plain Greek yogurt would work in place of sour cream?